 Your domain is not pointing to the correct IP address

 Additionally, in some cases, the TTL set per record was set at something quite long – think 24 hours – that can take up to 36 hours to be changed everywhere on the internet.
-It’s also possible your computer and interconnection are caching old situation.
-Rebooting your browser or in some cases your computer may solve these issues.
+It’s also possible your computer and interconnection are caching old situations.
+Rebooting your browser or in some cases, your computer may solve these issues.

 Your host is up!

 When you visit your domain, and your domain is pointing to the correct IP address, you might be prompted with the following information on your screen:

 This means that the DNS of your domain is actually pointing at our server, but there is no site properly configured at the host.
 This is why you’re seeing this placeholder.
 The solution can be found in two options: